-Precisely at the same is the finding at the others Savoy residences of numerous family paintings, preserved in the Portraits Gallery and a collection of documentation on the Shroud of Turin.
+The procurement from the others is due to the same Savoy residences of numerous family paintings, preserved in the Portraits Gallery and a collection of documentation on the Shroud of Turin.

 Some blocks of apartments on the second floor were restored, including the bathrooms and the music lounge.
-Paretti and ceilings were decorated in futurist style by Fiore Martelli, an illustrious pupil Giò Ponti.
+Paretti and ceilings were decorated in futurist style by Fiore Martelli, pupil of the illustrious Giò Ponti.

-In the 1946, after the results of a institutional referendum, castle was closed and lawyer to the Italian State.
-The princesses Jolanda, Giovanna and the heirs of Mafalda filed a lawsuit about the illegitimacy of the donation of the 1930 to Umberto II.
+In the 1946, after the results of a institutional referendum, castle was closed and advocated to the Italian State.
+Princesses Jolanda, Giovanna and Mafalda's heirs filed a lawsuit on the illegitimacy of the 1930 donation to Umberto II.
 Nevertheless the Court of Cassation decreed, in the 1972, that only a fifth of the building was confiscable but that to the Italian State the right of first refusal had to be guaranteed, in case of sale.